sikderAmit/sikderAmit/README.md

 ## Projects

 ###  APB Verification
-- Developed test-cases and did APB verification by using Universal Verification Methodology (UVM).
+- Developed test-cases and did APB verification using Universal Verification Methodology (UVM).
 Also, Implemented Functional Coverage and Validate the Behavior of the Design by Assertion Based Verification during the Verification Process.

 ### SISO and PISO (Universal Register) IP Verification
-- Developed test-cases for SISO, and PISO Universal Register IP and did Functional Verification by using UVM.
+- Developed test-cases for SISO, and PISO Universal Register IP and did Functional Verification using UVM.

 ## Contact